Advertiser Disclosure

 Voluntary Bumping

 The DOT requires airlines to ask passengers if they are willing to give up their seats in exchange for compensation before involuntarily bumping passengers.
-If you agree to be voluntarily be bumped, the airline will book you on a later flight and will likely provide compensation in the form of vouchers.
+If you agree to be voluntarily be bumped, the airline will book you on a later flight and likely provide compensation in the form of vouchers.

 Before agreeing to be bumped, ask the airline the following questions to ensure you know what you’re agreeing to: